KevinSCLin/Kevin-Vlad-Test-Docs/docs/Excel-VBA-custom-table-headers.md

     ![Assign Macro](https://github.com/KevinSCLin/Kevin-Vlad-Test-Docs/blob/gh-pages/assets/images/assignMacro.PNG?raw=true)
 2. Assign the createColumnLabels macro by double clicking on it.
 3. Rename Button 1 to a different name by right-clicking on it, and edit the text inside the button
-4. Repeat steps 1, 2, and 3 above to implement the row label macro
+4. Repeat steps 1, 2, and 3 above to implement the row label macro.

 ---
 ## How to use the macro